efahnestock/principles_of_autonomy_local/README.md

 ## Downloading the Homework
 > Note: On windows/WSL, run all commands inside of WSL.

+This command has to be run from the `principles_of_autonomy_local` directory.
 If you have git, directly pull from this repo to get the newest homework.
 ```bash
 git pull
 ```